https://www6.unca.edu/ohms/viewer.php?cachefile=APOH024.xml#segment0

 Miriam:It's not readily up here, that's okay.

 Antiga:I'll see if I can find it.
-If I can find it, I'll tell you come by and
+If I can find it, I'll tell you come by and get it.

 Miriam:Okay.